subalary/RoboKind/README.md

 ### **basic** ###
 Contains classes with main methods for testing and example use.
 App.java is the most basic example, VisitorDemo.java builds on this.
 ExpressionDemo shows how to use the Expression class; GripDemo is a basic example which demonstrates the robot's grip.
 SensorsTest.java is the RoboKind example for connecting to the robot's sensors.
-Finally, JointTest. java is a class which demonstrates a joint's movements (between 0 and 1) and then sets it back to default.
+JointTest. java is a class which demonstrates a joint's movements (between 0 and 1) and then sets it back to default.
+Finally, Demo.java is an example class which works with the standalone avatar.

 #### Classes:
 * App.java